 This school year, no matter where the learning takes place, will look very different.
 Whether it is in person with masks, online, at home, or a combination, learning has taken a drastic new look.

 The start of a new school year causes anxiety for some children with all the unknowns, but this year, apprehension is at an all time high for students, teachers, and parents.

-Which ever way you chose to have your children learn, there are was to make sure this year is a success and a fun one at that.
+Which ever way you chose to have your children learn, there are ways to make sure this year is a success and a fun one at that.

 Most of the following ideas are geared towards learning from a home setting, but can be adapted to all forms of schooling.

 2. Let the countdown begin!
-We have one more week in our house until school starts.
 You can make a Post-it note countdown, or a chain countdown, or even a chalkboard or whiteboard countdown.
 It can be simple or fancy, but a way for the child to rationalize when the first day of school will start.
 On the flipside, a countdown can be used to look forward to things like winter break, holidays, birthdays, and the ever anticipated last day of school.